-See your dentist as soon as you feel discomfort or pain.
+See your Aspen Dental emergency dentist as soon as you feel discomfort or pain.

 Rinse your mouth with warm water and apply a cold compress to your face.
-Go to the dentist right away.
-If the tooth was broken or chipped, bring the tooth fragment wrapped in wet gauze or a wet towel.
+Go to an emergency dentist right away.
+If the tooth is broken or chipped, bring the tooth fragment wrapped in wet gauze or a wet towel.

-If your tooth becomes loose due to trauma, call your dentist.
-For a knocked out tooth, gently insert the lost tooth back in its socket if possible, holding the tooth by the crown using a clean washcloth.
-(If the tooth is dirty, first rinse the root but do not scrub it or remove any attached tissues.)
-If reinsertion isn’t possible, hold the tooth under the tongue and go to the dentist immediately.
+If your tooth becomes loose due to trauma, call your emergency dentist.
+For a tooth that has fallen out, try to gently insert the lost tooth back in its socket, if possible.
+Hold the tooth in place by the crown using a clean washcloth.
+If the tooth is dirty, first rinse the root, but do not scrub it or remove any attached tissues.
+If reinsertion is not possible, hold the tooth under the tongue and go to the dentist immediately.

 Clean the area with a wet cloth and place a cold compress on the area to reduce swelling.
-If the bleeding persists or if it is excessive, go to your dentist or an emergency center.
+If the bleeding persists or if it is excessive, go to your emergency dentist or an urgent care center.